This website uses cookies to help improve your user experience

 Many successful OTT video platforms now offer hybrid monetization by combining AVOD and SVOD.
 For instance, you might offer a freemium version with ads and a premium tier with ad-free content and early access to new releases.

-Use case: Another example is a platform streaming both live sports and archived matches could use ads for general users, while offering subscriptions for live events and bonus content.
+Use case: Another example is a platform streaming both live sports and archived matches could use ads for general users, offering subscriptions for live events and bonus content at the same time.

 Advanced OTT advertising platforms now enable precise targeting and programmatic ad placement.
 Leverage first-party data to optimize ad delivery, improve viewer relevance, and increase CPMs.

-By choosing the right mix of monetization models, you can design a revenue engine that aligns with your audience preferences and business objectives.
+The right mix of monetization models allows you to build a revenue system that aligns with audience preferences and business goals.

 If you’re considering whether to create OTT platform infrastructure from scratch, the answer depends on your long-term goals.

-Still, a custom platform enables you to innovate without vendor restrictions — a valuable advantage in a competitive media market.
+Still, a custom platform allows you to innovate without vendor restrictions, and it is a valuable advantage, as the media market is competitive.

-When evaluating how to launch or scale an OTT product, many companies face a fundamental question: should we use a ready-made solution or build one from scratch?
+Many companies face a fundamental question when they plan to launch or scale an OTT product: should they use a ready-made solution or build one from scratch?

 Ready-made platforms offer speed and simplicity.
 They’re ideal for businesses seeking to launch quickly on a limited budget with basic functionality.
 These solutions typically offer standard templates, limited monetization models, and pre-defined analytics dashboards.